 - Need a forceful touch

-You can make alterations of the samples, adjust the decay and tuning.
-Also, enjoy the effects on board like filters on toms and cymbals, delay on a rim-shot, precision reverb on instruments and more.
+You can make alterations to the samples, adjust the decay and tuning.
+Also, enjoy the effects onboard like filters on toms and cymbals, delay on a rim-shot, precision reverb on instruments, and more.
 You can use the buttons or the velocity-sensitive pads to make your production more amazing.

 - Amazing sound quality

 - Easy tweaks to make the performance interesting